jonnonz1/nz-statute-book/acts/public/2012/new-zealand-public-health-and-disability-amendment-act-2012.md

   (2) Schedules 4A and 4B apply for the purpose of this section.

 ### 7 Interpretation
-The definition of organisation in section 60 is amended by repealing paragraph (c) and substituting the following paragraph:.
+The definition of organisation in section 60 is amended by repealing paragraph (c) and substituting the following paragraph:
   (c) HPA:

 ### 8 Pharmac, NZBS, CHFA to operate in financially responsible manner